oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ## Client Authentication
-Authorization servers SHOULD use client authentication.
+Authorization servers SHOULD use client authentication if possible.

 It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS [@I-D.ietf-oauth-mtls] or